devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 - **Visitor analytics dashboard** – The admin landing view now summarizes total and unique visits, surfaces the latest visitor activity (including IP addresses, resolved city/region/country labels, and the most recent path hit), and highlights top locations so admins can spot traffic trends at a glance.
 - **User growth chart** – Registration timestamps are aggregated server-side to chart the cumulative number of ambassadors over time, giving admins a quick visual of community growth alongside the tabular analytics cards.
 - **Transfer ledger** – Every ambassador-to-ambassador point transfer is streamed into an admin-facing ledger with the source, destination, Telegram handles, timestamps, and amounts so finance and ops teams can audit scorepad movements without querying Redis directly.
+- **Staking console** – A dedicated staking hero card highlights the total IGP locked for the active week, and a ghost-key bulk unstake workflow lets admins manually release balances before payouts without relying on an automated reset.

+## Weekly staking cycle

+- Ambassadors visit the **Staking** panel to review their available, total, and currently locked IGP balances.
+The dashboard prevents double stakes by allowing only one active reservation per user during the weekly window.
+- Submitting the staking form moves the requested amount out of the user's scorepad and into a reserved balance tracked under Redis.
+The amount no longer appears in the transferable balance, ensuring the staked IGP cannot be sent elsewhere until it is released.
+- An on-page timeline card summarizes the stake amount, start time, payout window, and remaining lock duration.
+Ambassadors can trigger a manual unstake before the payout week begins, instantly returning the IGP to their scorepad and available transfer balance.
+- Administrators can mirror the same release action in bulk through the ghost-gated admin console, making it easy to unwind reservations for multiple emails at once while keeping the leaderboard cache in sync.
+- Stake duration defaults to seven days but can be tuned by setting the `STAKE_DURATION_DAYS` environment variable before launching the application.

 ## Ambassador transfer workflow